ionos-cloud/puppet-module/README.md

 **Note:** the value for `$datacenter_id` needs to be set to a valid virtual data center UUID that your account credentials are allowed to access.
 There are a couple of ways to get the UUID of a virtual data center.
 You can make a GET request against the Cloud API using a command-line tool such as `curl`, use an application such Postman, or one of various browser plugins for working with REST APIs.

-The [ProfitBricks CLI](https://devops.profitbricks.com/tools/cli/) may be helpful as the command: `profitbricks datacenter list` will return a list of available virtual data centers.
+The [ProfitBricks CLI](https://devops.ionoscloud.com/tools/cli/) may be helpful as the command: `ionoscloud datacenter list` will return a list of available virtual data centers.

 It is also possible to get the UUID from inside the ProfitBricks Data Center Designer (DCD).
 If you log in and hover over one of your virtual data centers listed under "My Data Centers", a tooltip appears that contains the UUID.